 in terms of the lining of their intestine

 we generally test just like regular allergies like we discussed,

 with either a RAST or a skin prick test,

 a food challenge.

-If we suspect diabetes, we're going to get TTG and IgA levels.
+If we suspect celiac disease, we're going to get TTG and IgA levels.